Timecop (franchise)

 Timecop is an American science fiction franchise about a police force that regulates time travel, set in the near future.
-It started as a three-part story titled "Time Cop: A Man Out of Time", in a 1992 Dark Horse anthology comic, which inspired the 1993 TV series Time Trax and 1994 film Timecop starring Jean-Claude Van Damme.
-The film was a box office success, and inspired a video game for SNES, a single-season ABC TV series, three novels, and a film sequel in 2003.
+It started as a three-part story titled "Time Cop: A Man Out of Time" in a 1992 Dark Horse anthology comic, which inspired the 1994 film Timecop starring Jean-Claude Van Damme.
+The film was a box office success and inspired a video game for SNES, a single-season ABC TV series, three novels, and a film sequel in 2003.

 Films

 Timecop (1994)

 The film adaptation of "Time Cop: A Man in Time" was directed by Peter Hyams and produced by Sam Raimi and Moshe Diamant.
-Jean-Claude Van Damme played police officer Max Walker, who is recruited by the Time Enforcement Commission (TEC) in 1994 to bring a rogue politician, Senator Aaron McComb (Ron Silver), to justice.
+Jean-Claude Van Damme played police officer Max Walker who is recruited by the Time Enforcement Commission (TEC) in 1994 to bring a rogue politician, Senator Aaron McComb (Ron Silver), to justice.
 Through his investigation, Walker discovers that the senator is also responsible for numerous other previously unconnected crimes, including the earlier death of his wife, played by Mia Sara.